- Home/

 A: Yes, we support files with non-English characters in the archive name.
 Just ensure the file name is correctly formatted, and we’ll process it for you.

-Q: Can I convert a ZIP file with multiple folders inside?
+Q: Can I convert archives with multiple file types inside?

 Q: Can I batch convert several archives at once?